Radhach9027/NetworkClient/README.md

    }

 ### SSLPinning from host app:
-* It would be nice to create an SecCertificate extension and use it.
+**It would be nice to create an SecCertificate extension and use it

+ex.
 enum SecCertificateError<S, F> {
     case success(S)
     case failure(F)